1. Warren Hastings was the first ___________.

 Explanation: It ensured peace and stability in western India till the Second Anglo-Maratha War.

-72. Hastings’ foreign policy in relation to Indian states can be best described as:
+72. Hastings’ foreign policy in relation to Indian states can be best described as___________.

 A) Annexationist